kelveden/milli/README.md

 ### milli.configure(config)
 Allows the configuration of milli.
 See the 'Configuration' section below for more information.

-### milli.registerApi(restServiceName, restServiceApi)
-Provides a convenience mechanism for sharing RESTful service URLs across tests.
-Simply tell milli about the API of the REST service that you will be stubbing out and then milli will expose the URLs for that API for specifying in calls to `milli.stub` and `milli.expect`.
-E.g.

-	milli.registerApi("myRestService", {
-		restResource1: { url: "some/url/or/other", produces: "application/json" },
-		restResource2: { url: "some/.+/pattern", produces: "application/xml" },
-		restResource3: { url: "some/url/with/parameters/:param1", produces: "text/plain" }
-	});

-	...

-	milli.stub(
-		onGet(milli.apis.myRestService.restResource3, { param1: "somevalue" })
-			.respondWith(200));

-A default response can also be specified for use with the `ignoreCallsTo` function; e.g.

-    milli.registerApi("myapi", {
-        myresource: { url: "/some/url", produces: "application/json", defaultResponse: { status: 200, body: "something", contentType: "text/plain" } }
-    });

-(The content type of the response will be picked up from the "produces" field if not explicitly specified in the defaultResponse.)

 ### milli.clearStubs(doneCallback)
 Tells vanilli to clear down all stubs and expectations.
 After this is done, the specified `doneCallback` is executed.